 The most important mistake is not participating in a 401(k) plan.
 That too, not participating when young is a big mistake and shows lack of understanding of the magic of compounding.

-  A primary reason for not participating is either laziness or lack of awareness.
+A primary reason for not participating is either inertia or lack of awareness.
 Why do we say this?
 Research shows that automatic enrollment for 401(k) results in higher participation rates than opt-in programs.
 Other excuses for not participating include:

 - Not having extra money to save

 - Longer vesting schedule for company match

 - High plan fees

 - Its hard to get the money out